apache/pulsar-site/docs/concepts-messaging.md

   ![Failover subscriptions](/assets/pulsar-failover-subscriptions-4.svg)

-- If the number of a partitioned topic is **greater** than the number of consumers:
+- If the number of partitions in a partitioned topic is **greater** than the number of consumers:

   For example, in the diagram below, this partitioned topic has 9 partitions and 3 consumers.